StanfordBDHG/ENGAGE-HF-iOS/README.md

 |Education|Symptom Survey|Bluetooth|

+The home page demonstrates that the application is server-driven, as the application displays messages that are generated on the backend.
+For ENGAGE-HF, this is a [Firebase](https://firebase.google.com/docs) based backend.
+To help integrate the application with Firebase, we use [Spezi]

+[!NOTE]
+> To see

 ## Contributing

 Contributions to this project are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/StanfordSpezi/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/StanfordSpezi/.github/blob/main/CODE_OF_CONDUCT.md) first.